Ficool

 "I know if Uncle Ben were here, he'd say… 'Make sure you use your weapon properly.'"

-Tears fell freely now, and he wiped them away with the back of his hand.
+Tears fell freely now.
+He wiped them with the back of his hand.

 "Oh well… happy birthday to me."